tamberg/iotgauge/README.md

 ## Part 2: Uploading the IoT Gauge Web service code

+Controlling the IoT Gauge is quite simple.
+A Web service (or REST API) is listening for incoming requests and setting the servo position accordingly.

 ### Install the ESP8266 Yaler library

+To give IFTTT access to the IoT Gauge, our Arduino REST API needs to be accessible from the Web.
+Experts could add an exception to their firewall or router.
+But as this can be quite a hassle, we'll use a relay service.

 Sign up for a free trial account at [Yaler.net](https://yaler.net/) to get a RELAY_DOMAIN (required below).